 Refining NZ is proposing to carry out dredging work to deepen and re-align the Whangarei Harbour entrance channel.
-In preparation for this work a series of studies have been commissioned to look at feasibility and environmental considerations.
-This body of work and background work is summarized in a Refining NZ project reports (Coffey, 2016a and 2016b).
+In preparation for this work a series of studies have been commissioned to look at the feasibility of the proposed operations and to define the 'existing environment'.

 The survey methodology followed in this study has been described and explained in the context of the overall project in detail in a report by Brian Coffey (2016b).
-This report includes a table of information summarizing the habitats of the 18 transects.
+This report includes a table of information summarising the habitats of the 18 transects.
 The general aim of the program of work is to gather sufficient habitat and biological community information to adequately describe the areas of interest.
 Additionally, the aim was to set up a quantitative biological monitoring system to serve as a baseline for the areas, and provide for future monitoring needs if the dredge disposal activity proceeds.
 Survey work was carried out between mid March and early June 2016.

-The survey approach of this study was largely informed by a pilot study completed in December 2015 and January 2016, (Kerr and Grace 2015).
+The survey approach of this study was largely informed by a pilot study completed in December 2015 and January 2016, (Kerr and Grace 2016).
 In this study, eighteen transects were located in the areas of interest adjacent to the proposed dredging footprint.
 Basic descriptive habitat and biotic community information was collected and assembled to provide the basis for the design of this current study.
 Diver photos, a drop video camera and a box dredge for characterisation of benthic invertebrate communities were the methods used for the pilot study.

 The scope of this report is confined to presenting the methodology used and reporting and summarising the results of the fieldwork.
-Further analysis and evaluation of suitability in relation to the various monitoring and overall project objectives will be reviewed against the body of information previously assembled from the larger project in an additional technical report.